What Does Taking Horseback Riding Lessons Teach Your Child?

 How to Put on A Halter

 If a horse is loose in a stall or a field you will need to catch him and put on his halter.
 To halter a horse stand close to his left shoulder, facing forward.
-Loosely loop the lead rope around his neck near his ears to keep him still.
-Some halters have a buckle and some have a clasp therefore fitting them will be slightly different depending on which kind you are using.
+Loosely loop the lead rope around his neck to keep him still.
+Some halters have a buckle and some have a clasp, therefore, fitting them will be slightly different depending on which kind you are using.

 Using a Halter With a Buckle